mieubrisse/safebrew/README.md

 But there were enough fiddly bits I had to figure out that I figured I'd publish my solution, so folks don't have to keep reinventing the wheel.

 Quick Start
 -----------

+TODO because it gets sourced, you can use Bash-isms

 1. Clone this repository:
    ```bash